 "My 11-year-old has been enthralled by this fantasy fiction series since the very first book," says Christie Burnett, a teacher and mom of two.

-These epic stories are known to hook kids on reading, and will get your upper elementary reader more excited about books than ever before.
+Jump right into the adventures of the dragons with the Wings of Fire Starter Collection (Pack of 10).
+These epic stories are known to hook kids on reading and will get your upper elementary reader more excited about books than ever before.